pfuehrlich-pik/mrorganic/README.md

 To cite package **mrorganic** in publications use:

 Dietrich J, Führlich P (2023). _mrorganic: Provide soil organic carbon and biomass data_.
-R package version 0.5.4, <URL: https://github.com/tscheypidi/mrorganic>.
+R package version 0.5.4, <https://github.com/tscheypidi/mrorganic>.

 A BibTeX entry for LaTeX users is